michaelnordmeyer/agate/tools/README.md

+# Tools

-This directory contains some useful tools if you want to use Agate like service files or installer scripts.
-If you use Agate on a system not present here, your pull request is welcome!
+This directory contains some useful tools for using Agate like service files or installer scripts.

-We also welcome pull requests for other files for tools you might find helpful to use in conjunction with Agate.
+We welcome pull requests for systems not present here other files for tools you might find helpful to use in conjunction with Agate.